 VERSE 6.
 Indeed a man shall take hold of his brother in the house of his father, saying, “You have clothing, you be our ruler, and let this ruin be under your hand.”

 VERSE 7.
 In that day he will cry out, saying, “I will not be a healer; for in my house is neither bread nor clothing.
 You shall not make me ruler of the people.”

 VERSE 8.
 For Jerusalem is ruined, and Judah is fallen; because their tongue and their doings are against the LORD, to provoke the eyes of his glory.

 They parade their sin.
-They were not ashamed of sin.
+They were not ashamed of their sin.
 They did not hide it.
-Rather, they paraded it to everyone.
+Rather, they paraded it before everyone.

 VERSE 10.
 Tell the righteous “Good!”
 For they shall eat the fruit of their deeds.

 VERSE 11.
 Woe to the wicked!
 Disaster is upon them; for the deeds of his hands will be paid back to him.

 VERSE 13.
 The LORD stands up to contend, and stands to judge the peoples.

 VERSE 14.
 The LORD will enter into judgment with the elders of his people and their leaders: “It is you who have eaten up the vineyard.
 The plunder of the poor is in your houses.